Audrey Press has been prevalent on social media for many years now and we have to admit that sometimes it’s a love/hate relationship!

 But, social media can be fickle at times and we agree that trying to keep up with the changes and improvements can feel like a full-time job.
 But if we drill it down, success on social media comes down to a handful of very simple lessons.

-Keep it short and sweet: Studies have shown that Facebook and Twitter updates under 80 characters get the most Likes, Shares, and Comments.
+Studies have shown that Facebook and Twitter updates under 80 characters get the most Likes, Shares, and Comments.
 Why?
 Social media consumers have gold-fish attention spans.
 This means you have around 4 seconds to catch a reader’s attention and keep their attention.
 No one wants to read an essay on social media so keeping your information short-n-sweet is a good idea.

 Another quick way for business professionals to burn themselves out on social media is when they attempt to be visible in every possible social media channel.
-Though visibility is great, this tactic would be a lot like painting a 3 story house with one gallon of paint!
+Though visibility is great, this tactic would be a lot like painting a three story house with one gallon of paint!
 Pick one or two social media platforms and work them to your fullest potential.

-Be Consistent: Many new social media start with good intentions and high ambitions, but quickly peter out when they discover social media takes long-term persistence and effort.
+Many new social media start with good intentions and high ambitions, but quickly peter out when they discover social media takes long-term persistence and effort.
 If your social media platforms are starting to feel like a needy child, consider outsourcing your social media needs.

-Don’t Feed The Trolls: Trolls and online haters are unfortunately a fact of life and there are far too many weirdos who feel overly brave when they are hiding behind a screen and keyboard.
-If someone is being vulgar and inappropriate on social media, block them, report them and move on.
+Trolls and online haters are unfortunately a fact of life, and there are far too many weirdos who feel overly brave when they are hiding behind a screen and keyboard.
+If someone is being vulgar and inappropriate on social media, block them, report them, and move on.

-Invite the complainer to message your order email you so you can see if they truly have a legit complaint or if they are just being difficult.
+Invite the complainer to message your order email you so you can see if they truly have a legitimate complaint or if they are just being difficult.

 Social media can be a blessing and a curse all at the same time.
-BUT, it’s also an amazing way to connect with like-minded people, bridge the gaps of miles, learning new things, and stay tuned in to what is happening in the world.
+But, it’s also a fantastic way to connect with like-minded people, bridge the gaps of miles, learn new things, and stay tuned in to what is happening in the world.

 Connect with us!